ais1-1/OC-project-12-epic-events-crm/README.md

 ### Linting

 The project uses `flake8` and `black` modules for linting. `Flake8` has been configured to allow a maximum code line length of up to 99 characters.
-And it will not lint in the migrations and virtual environment folders.
-Refer the `setup.cfg` file under `[flake8]` for more details.
+And it will not check in the migrations and virtual environment folders.
+Refer to the `setup.cfg` file under `[flake8]` for more details.

 Linting can be done using the following commands: